 The most urgent requirement in order to move to a biennial budget is that the City Council must adopt an ordinance at least six months prior to the start of the fiscal biennium.
 The Revised Code of Washington (RCW) requires that biennial budgets run from an odd year through an even year.
 The next biennial budget period is 2019-2020.
 That means that if the City Council wishes to establish a biennial budget for the 2019-2020 biennium, it must adopt an ordinance no later than June 30, 2018 stating the City of Shoreline will prepare a biennial budget for the budget period 2019-2020.

-Tonight, Council will discuss proposed Ordinance No. 816 (Attachment A), which would establish a biennial budget in Shoreline for the budget period 2019-2020.
+Tonight, Council will continue discussion of biennial budgeting and potentially adopt proposed Ordinance No. 816 (Attachment A), which would establish a biennial budget in Shoreline for the budget period 2019-2020.

 RECOMMENDATION